-Conditional approval delegated to the Executive Head of Spatial Planning; subject to the signing of a S106 legal agreement in terms acceptable to the Executive Head of Spatial Planning within 6 months of the date of this committee or the application be reconsidered in full by the committee.
+Conditional approval delegated to the Executive Head of Spatial Planning; subject to seeking further enhancements to the secondary streets to prioritise pedestrians over vehicles, changing the roofs of plots 10, 58 and 84 to normal gable ends, and further exploring opportunities for pedestrian connections between the secondary streets; subject to the signing of a S106 legal agreement in terms acceptable to the Executive Head of Spatial Planning within 6 months of the date of this committee or the application be reconsidered in full by the committee.
 Appropriate planning conditions to be determined by the Executive Head of Spatial Planning.